 6. Therefore it is also contained in the Scripture, "Behold, I lay in Zion a chief cornerstone, elect, precious, and he who believes on Him will by no means be put to shame.''

 *Christians: Thank God that we have received the Rock of our salvation!
 And Jesus Christ is rewriting the story of our lives.
-But we must let God make us like those faithful servants we see in this parable, willing to do what He wants us to do, go where He wants us to go, and say what He wants us to say.
+But we have to keep growing in Christ.
+We must let God make us more like the faithful servants we see in this parable, willing to do what He wants us to do, go where He wants us to go, and say what He wants us to say.

 (2) Adapted from BARCLAY'S DAILY BIBLE STUDY SERIES (NT) by William Barclay, Revised Edition - Copyright 1975 - First published by the Saint Andrew Press, Edinburgh, Scotland - The Westminster Press, Philadelphia, Pennsylvania - "The Vineyard of the Lord" - Matthew 21:33-46 - https://www.primobibleverses.com/view/william-barclay/the-vineyard-of-the-lord-matthew-2133-46